 Dr. LaLonde’s research interests are generalized linear models, clustered and longitudinal data, binary responses, random effect models, and missing data.
 He helped found the EII Internships in Education Research Methods and takes an active role in leading internship sessions.
 He holds a Ph.D. from Arizona State University in statistics.

 Dr. Parker’s primary research interest is the design of effective professional development for secondary mathematics teachers.
 She also has worked with the UNC-based Math Teacher Leadership Center (Math TLC) on a project to support classroom teachers and coaches in developing the skills and knowledge to take leadership in their schools, districts, and beyond.
 Before coming to UNC she taught mathematics at a middle school.
 Her Ph.D. is in Educational Mathematics from UNC.

 Dr. Pierce’s research areas include Response to Intervention, implementation models for schools and evaluation of effectiveness, identifying efficient methods for teaching reading skills to middle school students with literacy and behavior skill deficits, and identifying differences in cultural awareness issues related to teaching between traditional campus-teaching preparation programs and urban-education programs.
 He currently is working with a former EII intern on a research project to investigate the effectiveness of Response to Intervention practices in Colorado and Nebraska.
 He holds a Ph.D. from the University of Nebraska in Special Education.

 Gabriel R. Serna

 Dr. Serna’s research interests include higher education economics and finance, budgeting and planning in higher education, enrollment management, student price responsiveness, college choice, philosophy of economic theory and methodology, and applied econometrics.
-He helps plan and teach the EII Internships in Education Research Methods.
 He holds a Ph.D. in Education Policy from Indiana University Bloomington.